BATON: A Multimodal Benchmark for Bidirectional Automation Transition Observation in Naturalistic Driving: Ethical Considerations and Privacy

 \section{Ethical Considerations and Privacy}

-All data in \sysname\ were collected and processed in accordance with applicable privacy requirements, participant-consent procedures, and platform terms where applicable.
+All data in \sysname\ were contributed voluntarily by the drivers themselves, and for every recording we obtained explicit research-use permission through direct communication with the contributor; we do not treat public platform sharing as a substitute for this permission.
+Our role centered on this communication and on curating and organizing the recordings.
+All data were collected and processed in accordance with applicable privacy requirements, participant-consent procedures, and platform terms where applicable.
 For recordings contributed from the comma/openpilot ecosystem, collection context follows comma's publicly posted Terms and Privacy Policy~\cite{comma_terms_privacy} and contributor permission.
-To reduce privacy risks, raw GPS coordinates are removed from the benchmark and replaced with semantically derived route-context features, directly identifying information is removed from vehicle logs, and sensitive visual content is anonymized or retained only under controlled access; in particular, all occupants inside the vehicle cabin other than the driver have their faces blurred.
+To reduce privacy risks, raw GPS coordinates are removed from the benchmark and replaced with semantically derived route-context features, directly identifying information is removed from vehicle logs, sensitive visual content is anonymized, and the public tier distributes in-cabin content as non-invertible embeddings; in particular, all occupants inside the vehicle cabin other than the driver have their faces blurred.
+This work is a secondary use of platform-collected data under the platform's terms and explicit contributor permission; contributors can request removal of their routes at any time, removals propagate to every tier, and roadside faces and license plates in publicly distributed video are automatically detected and blurred with human spot-check auditing.
+Appendix~\ref{app:release} details the access tiers, consent basis, withdrawal process, and privacy-risk assessment.

 \begin{acks} We sincerely thank all drivers and driving-automation enthusiasts who voluntarily contributed data to this project.
 Their participation and support were essential to the collection and release of this dataset and benchmark. \end{acks}